MediaMath/lambda-cron/README.md

 ### Settings

-Custom settings from environments are set in a YAML file in user home and called **~/.lambda-cron.yml**.
+Custom settings from environments are set in a YAML file located in user home and called **~/.lambda-cron.yml**.

 There are 3 levels of preferences for settings: